-How to Enable the WooCommerce Currency for External Products in Booster Module? #
+How to Enable the Currency for External Products Booster Module? #

-How to Enable a WooCommerce Currency for External Products in your Online Store? #
+How to Enable a Currency for External Products in Your Online Store? #

 Note: Make sure to enable the Currency for External Products module before following the process explained below.

 Enabling a currency for your external products, which differs from the store’s default or present currency, is literally a one-step thing with Booster – Currency for External Products module.